ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/debugging.md

     ./main.ps1 -localExecution -KeyVaultName <name of the Guardrails deployment KV>
   ```
 1. To filter the modules to execute, add the `-modulesToExecute <moduleNameFromModules.json>[,<moduleNameFromModules.json>]`
 1. The modules in `./modules.json` will execute and your previously-set breakpoint should be hit.
-If the breakpoint is not working, try: `Set-PSBreakpoint -Path <module .PSM1 file> -Line <line number for breakpoint>`
+If the breakpoint is not working, try: `Set-PSBreakpoint -Script <module .PSM1 file> -Line <line number for breakpoint>`

 See [Using Visual Studio Code for PowerShell Development](https://learn.microsoft.com/powershell/scripting/dev-cross-plat/vscode/using-vscode) for more information